sciZer0/7/v/README.md

 On the Vote blockchain, there are Automatic Proposals and Non-Automatic Proposals.

-Automatic Proposals happen each 30 days and are the following ones:
+Automatic Proposals happen each 365 days and are the following ones:

 * proposal to change – either increase or decrease – the monthly rate of Automated Donations by 5%
-* proposal to change – either increase or decrease – the maximum number of the positions of Validator by 0.1%
+* proposal to change – either increase or decrease – the maximum number of the positions of Contributors by 0.1%

 Non-Automatic Proposals may start at any moment (Slot) and are the following ones: